shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

      ![ADF for lab6](./../media/pipedetails.png)

-11. After some time you will see a popup with the details of real-time execution in Azure Databricks, to see the job run in Azure Databricks, click on the **Run page url**.
+11. After some time you will see a pop-up with the details of real-time execution in Azure Databricks, to see the job run in Azure Databricks, click on the **Run page url**.

      ![ADF for lab6](./../media/dbviewrun.png)